 To apply, you must be a currently enrolled, degree-seeking, undergraduate UW-Eau Claire student.
-You must be in good academic standing and have a minimum 2.8 cumulative GPA.
+You must be in good academic standing and have a 2.8 cumulative GPA.
 You must maintain enrollment and continue to meet the academic standing and GPA requirements the semester prior to departure.
 You may apply as a sophomore but must have junior standing when the program begins.

 COURSES/ COURSE EQUIVALENCIES

 The academic program consists of lectures, group discussions and field trips, and is taught by Stellenbosch University faculty, and other South African experts.
 The lectures cover a variety of topics, including History, Politics, Economics, Future Studies, Art, Literature, Geo- and Bio Diversity and Sociology.
 Students take three courses for a total of six U.S. credits.

 The term is divided into 3 blocks.
 During each block, students take one course.
 During the first block all students take the mandatory Introduction to South Africa's Political History.
 In the next blocks students can choose one course from three possible electives.
 Students will take a total of 3 courses.
 Each course is worth 2 U.S. credits.

 The following courses will be offered in summer 2016.
 Courses for the following summer will be available in late October.
 Historically, courses have not changed dramatically from one summer to the next.

 The UWEC equivalencies are listed below.
 Course descriptions and outlines for each course are available on the Stellenbosch University site.

 Introduction to South Africa's Political History (2 USA Credits)= UWEC Elective GE5 upper division, Foreign Culture